Brachioradial Pruritus – Neuropathic itch

 This patient received Prolotherapy treatments.
 After the first treatment, she was able to sleep.
 After the second treatment, the itching went away.
 Disclaimer: These results may not be typical.
 The treatments may not help some people.
 Cervical spine instability may not be the cause of your itching.

-Caring Medical has published dozens of papers on Prolotherapy injections as a treatment in difficult to treat musculoskeletal disorders.
+Caring Medical has published dozens of papers on Prolotherapy injections as a treatment for difficult-to-treat musculoskeletal disorders.
 Prolotherapy is an injection technique utilizing simple sugar or dextrose.
 Our research documents our experience with our patients.
 The treatment is explained further below, but first the patient’s story.

 Before we get to the patient’s story, please be aware that her story is an individual experience reflecting on her experience with our treatments.
 Results may vary among different individuals.
 Not everyone will have the same level of success.